Hybrid divide-and-conquer approach for tree search algorithms: Hybrid speed-ups for tree search in satisfiability problems

-We define the problem we call \emph{s-implication with advice} (SIA), which is intuitively and implicitly defined as follows (formally given in the Appendix~\ref{app:sia}).
-Given a fixed formula $F$, an algorithm solving SIA takes on input an advice string of size $S_{adv}$, specifying which branching choices will be made, once there is a need for them.
-The algorithm considers the path realized in an s-implication-resolution based process in the tree specified by $F$ and outputs: 0, if at any stage a contradiction is reached, or if more branches are encountered than the advice length; 1, if the path ends with a satisfying assignment.
-Such an algorithm will utilize a $S_{adv}$-sized advice register for the choices, and ideally no-more than $o(n)$ ancillas (although, low-prefactor linear scaling is also acceptable as explained in Section~\ref{sect:spec-intro}).
+Next, we specify the problem that $P$ has to solve.
+We call it \emph{s-implication with advice} (SIA), which is intuitively and implicitly defined as follows (Appendix \ref{app:sia} provides a precise definition).
+Given a fixed formula $F$ and variable order $\pi$, an algorithm solving SIA takes on input an advice string of size \sadv, specifying which branching choices will be made at the guessed variables.
+The algorithm should compute the path realized in an $s$-implication-resolution based process in the tree specified by $F$ by going over the variables in the specified order, setting them to either the forced value if $s$-implied, or to the next unused branching choice specified in the advice register if not.
+It should then output: $\ket{00}$, if more branches are encountered than the advice length; $\ket{1b}$, if the path makes the formula (un)satisfied at some point, such that $F = b$.

+The desired space-efficient implementation of SIA will utilize a \sadv-sized advice register for the choices, and ideally no-more than $o(n)$ ancillas (although, low-prefactor linear scaling is also acceptable as explained in Section~\ref{sect:spec-intro}).
 While these criteria are easily met in an irreversible computation, critically, it must be realized reversibly under these conditions, as in this case we achieve Grover-based search, by searching over the advice register.

 Obtaining $o(n)$ space is not trivial for the problems we consider.
-In particular, we claim without proof, the routines required to implement PPSZ (e.g.~repeated $s$-implication, unit resolution) are P-complete under logspace reductions.
-It is still an open problem whether $o(n)$ space, poly-time algorithms exists for P-complete problems~\cite[Section 5.4]{greenlaw1995limits}, but lower bounds on pebbling approaches~\cite{lengauer1982asymptotically} give a pessimistic impression.
+In particular, it can be proven that the routines required to implement PPSZ (e.g.~repeated $s$-implication, unit resolution) are \P-complete under log-space reductions (as proven for unit resolution in~\cite{jones-laaser}).
+It is still an open problem whether $o(n)$ space, poly-time algorithms exists for \P-complete problems~\cite[Section 5.4]{greenlaw1995limits}, but lower bounds on pebbling approaches~\cite{lengauer1982asymptotically} give a pessimistic outlook.
 Therefore, an approach that focuses on identifying classes of formula which admit genuine hybrid speedups seems justified.

+Accordingly, we focus on formulas where, for a given variable order, the formula has \emph{bounded index width} (biw) as defined in Definition~\ref{def:biw}.
+In Appendix~\ref{app:sia}, we provide an $o(n)$-space reversible algorithm for SIA, which works for this class of formulas.
+Specifically, we provide an algorithm which has polynomial runtime, and space complexity $S_{adv} + S_{w}$, where $S_{adv}$ is the advice-string register, and \EQ{ S_w = O(w \cdot \log(\nicefrac nw)) } for any $k$-CNF formula of biw $w$. {We do so by providing a frugal, reversible implementation of SIA, and then by splitting this (deterministic) computation into blocks that require only a partial assignment of $w$ variables, applying Bennett's reversible pebbling strategy on those blocks~\cite{bennett}.